digiscot/digiscot-website/pages/projects/partnerships-for-wellbeing.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 2
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Video Volunteers
+project-title: Video Volunteers
-excerpt: To encourage engagement with and confidence in digital technology
+project-excerpt: To encourage engagement with and confidence in digital technology
-lead: Partnerships for Wellbeing
+project-lead: Partnerships for Wellbeing
 website: http://www.pfw.org.uk/
 email:
 twitter-url: